ccremer/clustercode/README.md

 ## Project status

-Sporadic Maintenance as of October 2017.
-University and stuff...
+No Maintenance as of March 2018.
+I have other priorities with the limited time I have atm :/

 ## Future Plans